msalemor/smart-cli-class/README.md

 ## 7.0 - Improvements

-- Add more CLIs (docker, az, azd, helm, etc.)
+- Add more CLIs (docker, az, azd, azcopy, helm, etc.)
 - Add other abilities (scaffold code, code review, etc.)
+- Enhanced security, move to a package that support DefaultAzureCredentials

 - Most of this code was created with this command: